 Through the dedicated efforts of its staff, volunteers and donors, the museum offers a full array of educational programs:

-· In 2011, the museum’s Archives Department fulfilled almost 1,000 archival requests from authors, car enthusiasts and educators around the world.
+- In 2012, the museum’s Archives Department fulfilled over 1,000 archival requests from authors, car enthusiasts and educators around the world.

-· Thanks to a grant from the Olive B. Foundation, awarded in 2011, the Auburn Cord Duesenberg Automobile Museum will offer its Beyond the Classroom program free to students in school groups in 2012, as long as funding lasts.
+- Thanks to a grant from the Olive B. Foundation, awarded in 2011, and again in 2012 & 2013, the Auburn Cord Duesenberg Automobile Museum will offer its Beyond the Classroom program free to students in school groups, as long as funding lasts.
 Teachers, chaperones and bus drivers are always free.
-The grant also helped publicized the program to area teachers so that more students will have the chance to participate in the program.
+The grants also help publicized the program to area teachers so that more students will have the chance to participate in the program.